machine mastery

 Scale showing reduced coffee dose with some grounds removed

-1. Weigh your current dose
+1. Actually weigh your current dose (you might be surprised)

-2. Reduce by 1-2 grams
+2. Drop it by 1-2 grams

 Step 3: Lighten Your Tamp

-2. Focus on keeping tamper level
+2. Concentrate on keeping everything level

 Step 4: Improve Distribution

-Before tamping:
+Before you even think about tamping:

 Step 5: Run Diagnostic Tests